How night shifts disrupt circadian rhythm

 Best tactics for night shift workers

-Although you’re working against your natural circadian rhythms, there are steps you can take to help them adjust so you can get asleep and stay asleep.
+Although you’re working against your natural circadian rhythms when you work at night and try to sleep during the day, there are steps you can take to help them adjust so you can get asleep and stay asleep.

-• Strategic use of caffeine: Caffeine is a good weapon in the battle to overpower your body’s natural circadian rhythms.
+Caffeine is a good tool to help overpower your body’s natural circadian rhythms.
 One study found that caffeine may delay the circadian melatonin rhythm by around 40 minutes.
-Drink coffee or other caffeinated beverages early in your shift to send your body the signal to be alert—just be careful to avoid caffeine in the later hours of your shift, since that can cause difficulty getting to sleep.
+Drink coffee or other caffeinated beverages early in your shift to send your body the signal to be alert.
+Just be careful to avoid caffeine in the later hours of your shift, since that can cause difficulty getting to sleep when you get home.

-• Maintain your schedule on days off: Consistency is important.
+Consistency is important.
 Too often, during a weekend off, shift workers adjust back to the more natural pattern of nighttime rest and daytime activities.
 Strive to keep yourself on a similar schedule.
-At the very least, aim to wake up and go to bed as late as possible, so that you’re only a few hours off, and not an entire shift.
+At the very least, aim to wake up and go to bed as late as possible, so that you’re only a few hours off, rather than an entire shift off.

-• Use light in your favor: Make sure your bedroom has as little light as possible—consider blackout curtains your friends.
-On the way home from work, wear sunglasses to avoid the sunlight and its wake-up trigger.
+Make sure your bedroom has as little light as possible.
+Consider getting blackout curtains to cut down on sunlight seeping through.
+On the way home from work, wear sunglasses to avoid sunlight and its wake-up trigger.
 Use bright lights when you first wake up to heighten your alertness and increase the daytime feel.

 More On